Skip to content

 Content Marketing Excellence on LinkedIn

-Content remains king on LinkedIn, but the platform rewards specific types of content more than others.
-Industry insights, behind-the-scenes glimpses, and thought leadership pieces perform exceptionally well.
+Content is still king on LinkedIn.
+But the platform rewards some content types more than others.
+Industry insights, behind-the-scenes glimpses, and thought leadership pieces perform very well.

-For hospitality businesses, share seasonal menu updates, chef interviews, or insights into industry trends like sustainable dining.
-Fitness companies might post workout tips, client success stories, or commentary on wellness trends.
-Retail businesses can showcase new products, discuss consumer behaviour shifts, or share insights about omnichannel customer experiences.
+Hospitality businesses can share seasonal menu updates, chef interviews, or trends like sustainable dining.
+Fitness companies might post workout tips, client success stories, or comments on wellness trends.
+Retail businesses can showcase new products, discuss shifts in consumer behaviour, or share insights on omnichannel customer experiences.

-LinkedIn's algorithm favours native video content, so consider creating short videos featuring your team, explaining your processes, or demonstrating your products.
-These don't need Hollywood production values—authenticity often outperforms polish on professional platforms.
+LinkedIn's algorithm favours native video content.
+So create short videos featuring your team, explaining your processes, or showing your products.
+These do not need Hollywood production values.
+Authenticity often beats polish on professional platforms.

 Consistency is crucial.
-Aim to post valuable content 2-3 times per week rather than sporadic bursts of activity.
-Use LinkedIn's scheduling tools to maintain regular posting even during busy periods.
+Post valuable content 2-3 times per week, not in sporadic bursts.
+Use LinkedIn's scheduling tools to keep posting steady even when you are busy.

 Strategic Networking and Relationship Building

-LinkedIn networking isn't about collecting connections like trading cards—it's about building meaningful professional relationships.
-Start by connecting with existing customers, suppliers, local business owners, and industry professionals you've met at events.
+LinkedIn networking is not about collecting connections like trading cards.
+It is about building real professional relationships.
+Start by connecting with existing customers, suppliers, local business owners, and professionals you have met at events.

-When sending connection requests, always include a personalised message.
+When you send a connection request, always include a personalised message.
 "Hi Sarah, great meeting you at the London Hospitality Expo yesterday.
-I'd love to stay connected and share insights about sustainable restaurant practices" is infinitely more effective than the generic LinkedIn invitation.
+I'd love to stay connected and share insights about sustainable restaurant practices" works far better than the generic LinkedIn invitation.

-Engage authentically with your connections' content through thoughtful comments and shares.
-This keeps you visible in their networks and positions you as an engaged industry participant.
-Remember, every comment you make is potentially seen by that person's entire network—it's a soft form of marketing.
+Engage with your connections' content through thoughtful comments and shares.
+This keeps you visible in their networks.
+It positions you as an engaged industry participant.
+Remember, every comment you make may be seen by that person's whole network.
+It is a soft form of marketing.

-Join and actively participate in relevant LinkedIn groups.
+Join and take part in relevant LinkedIn groups.
 Search for groups focused on your industry, local business communities, or specific interests like "London Restaurant Owners" or "UK Retail Innovation."
-Share valuable insights rather than promotional content—establish yourself as a helpful industry voice first.
+Share valuable insights, not promotional content.
+Establish yourself as a helpful industry voice first.

 Strategic Networking and Relationship Building

-When sending connection requests, always include a personalised message
+When you send a connection request, always include a personalised message

 "Hi Sarah, great meeting you at the London Hospitality Expo yesterday